chalmers-revere/opendlv-tutorial-kiwi/opendlv-perception-helloworld-python/README.md

 This template folder contains an example how to use Python to process data residing in a shared memory area using OpenCV for image processing.

-* Step 1: Assuming that you have a folder `~/kiwi-recordings`, where you have at least one `.rec` file from your experiments with Kiwi.
+* Step 1: Assuming that you have a folder `~/kiwi-recordings`, where you have at least one `.rec` file with included video.

-* Step 2: Clone this repository:
+* Step 2: Clone this repository (if it was done already in the C++ tutorial, then skip command #2):
 ```bash
 cd $HOME
 git clone https://github.com/chalmers-revere/opendlv-tutorial-kiwi.git